SPINNING FISHING COMBOS

 durability, the weight, and feel of the reel.
 They can be made of aluminum, graphite. or sometimes a

 combination of both.
 An aluminum housing is stronger than graphite , but graphite is lighter.
-This is where
+This is where you

-is probably a better choice because it is resistant to corrosion.
+probably a better choice because it is resistant to corrosion.

 2. Reel Construction